United States Regiments & Batteries > Maine

 Battle of Gettysburg

-The 1st Maine was commanded by Colonel Charles Henry Smith.
+The 1st Maine Cavalry was commanded by Colonel Charles Henry Smith.
 It brought 438 men to the field, losing 1 killed and 4 wounded.

 July 5 Steven’s Furnace